ftsrg-bta/lab-ethereum/guide.md

 These types work mostly in a similar way as in other programming languages.
 However, reference types can reside in different [data locations](https://docs.soliditylang.org/en/v0.8.0/types.html#data-location), such as the permanent contract `storage` (stored on the blockchain) or in a transient `memory` (during executing a transaction).
-The behavior of allocations and assignments can be different for these data locations (e.g., assignments between storage entities do a deep copy, while in memory it is just reference assignment) so pay special attention.
+The behaviour of allocations and assignments can be different for these data locations (e.g., assignments between storage entities do a deep copy, while in memory it is just reference assignment) so pay special attention.
 For more information on types, see the [types section of the documentation](https://docs.soliditylang.org/en/v0.8.0/types.html#data-location) or an [article formalizing the memory model](https://arxiv.org/pdf/2001.03256.pdf).

 **Visibility.** State variable [visibility](https://docs.soliditylang.org/en/v0.8.0/contracts.html#visibility-and-getters) can be `private`, `internal` or `public`, which are similar to other programming languages.